fusion809/fusion809.github.io-old2/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 ---
 layout:           post2
 title:            "Bash Scripting and the Command-Line: an Introduction for Sabayon Users"
-date:   2015-11-26
+date:             2015-11-26 +1000
 categories:       sabayon, bash, shell-scripting, command-line
+last_modified_at: 16:00 2016-01-22 +1000
 redirect_from:
   - /2015/10/31/an-introduction-to-the-command-line-and-bash-scripting-for-sabayon-users/
   - /2015/10/31/an-introduction-to-bash-scripting/